Narolith/GalaxyBot/README.md

 File contains music player logic such as:

 - MusicPlayer class that tracks current song, queue, voice client, text channel, bot, and if player is stopped
-- check_player - Checks if music player needs to load and play the next song
-- play_song - Grabs the first song in the queue and sends it to the voice channel and announces that to the text channel

 ###### cogs/birthday_commands.py: